TamsinHu/computer_logic/Readme.md

 ### Issues ###

+The following are suggestions for future improvements for Hyprolexa.

-- Currently, Hyprolexa has to be told about isa relationships before it can answer questions about them.
+- Create automatic rule instantiation: currently, Hyprolexa has to be told about 'isa' relationships before it can answer questions about them.
 Hyprolexa does, however, check that new facts are consistent with Wordnet before storing the rule.
 For example, `a cat is a feline` makes the rule `rule([(isa(=>(_40780,feline(_40780)),=>(_40540,cat(_40540))):-true)])` but Hyprolexa won't make a rule if you type `a cat is a monkey`.
-It would be much better if Hyprolexa could add these rules automatically, but there was an issue with how hyprolexa stores nouns as `(_40540,cat(_40540))` instead of `cat` which caused errors in the `prolexa.pl` list of stored rules, and with making non-grammar rules in `prolexa_grammar.pl`.
+Ideally, Hyprolexa would add these rules automatically, but there was an issue with how hyprolexa stores nouns as `(_40540,cat(_40540))` instead of `cat`, which caused errors in the `prolexa.pl` list of stored rules.
+There was another issue with making non-grammar rules in `prolexa_grammar.pl`.

-- Deal with underscores: currently underscores are removed because flair cannot tag words with underscores in as parts of speech.
+- Deal with underscores: currently, underscores are removed because flair cannot tag words with underscores in as parts of speech.
 Unfortunately there are many underscore senses in wordnet.
 This means things like `toy dog` have to be typed as `toydog` and are returned by prolexa the same way.

-- Extend Hyprolexa to understand nested loops so it can relate indirect hypernyms/hyponyms e.g. `is a dog an animal -> a dog is a domesticated_animal, a domesticated_animal is an animal; therefore a dog is an animal`.
+- Extend Hyprolexa to understand nested loops, so it can relate indirect hypernyms/hyponyms e.g. `is a dog an animal -> a dog is a domesticatedanimal, a domesticatedanimal is an animal; therefore a dog is an animal`.

 - Use Wordnet to tag word senses and import synsets into prolexa to get the correct sense of a word e.g. currently `a dog is a kind of canine` but `a canine is a kind of tooth`.